64032466/f5-agility-labs-waf/docs/class9/module1/lab4.rst

     - If you want to view the dshboard again you will see the A7 catagory is now at 100%.

 #.
 Now for our last step, once again go back to the OWASP Dashboard, path **Security -> Overview -> OWASP Compliance**.
-As you can see we are now 100% compliant in multiple catagories.
-While it is nice to see completetion, the goal of the lab and the dashboard is not to reach 100% in all catagories.
-It is give visibility that the security protections we are applying are actually protectiing against known risks.
-It also helps to guide and document the process done on each security policy you build.
+You should now be 100% compliant in all categories.
+While it is nice to see completetion, the goal of the dashboard is not always to immediately reach 100% in all catagories.
+The value is providing visibility into the security controls we are applying for our applications.